MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/plan-security-antivirus.md

 ### Orchestrator (Management Server, Runbook Server)

 These exclusions include the log files that are used by Orchestrator.

-For Example:

-- *.log*
+For more information, see [Orchestrator Logs](/system-center/orchestrator/orchestrator-logs).

 Page files should also be excluded from any real-time scans.